Writing Advice

 • Proper sentences (no random notes or thoughts) and continuity throughout the text.

-• Essays that stick to the given topic and don’t exceed or fall below the required length.
+• Essays that stick to the topic and don’t exceed or fall below the required length.

-• Texts that are interesting, entertaining, captivating, touching, and when scientific, credible and understandable … altogether, a pleasure to read!
+• Texts that are interesting, entertaining, captivating, touching, credible and understandable … altogether, a pleasure to read!